 When I was a freshman in college home on spring break, my father, a physician, took me, my brother, and two friends out to rent videos and buy ice cream.
-The stars were stark bright pulling into my parent’s long driveway in Rolling Hills, California.
+The stars were stark bright that night, pulling into my parent’s long driveway in Rolling Hills, California.
 Walking towards the front door, my dad stopped and studied the sky.
 He raised his hand, pointed at a celestial body, and asked,

 “Say, what planet is that?”

 His question struck me funny.
 Random.
 Disconnected to the moment.

 I mimicked him, repeating his question over and over, doing a sorry Steve Martin imitation.

 “Saaay, what planet is that?
 Saaay, what planet is that?”

 My brother and friends laughed with my mockery.
 But when I glimpsed my dad’s face, I realized I’d wounded him.
 I’d humiliated him.
 He smiled, looked down, and carried the brown grocery bag with cartons of Bryer’s mint chip and vanilla and chocolate ice cream in the house.

 It wasn’t until decades later, when I was his age then, did I realize the magnitude of the moment I’d ruined.
 My father was a Great Depression kid.
 Like many of his generation, he’d learned from his immigrant parents to bury his feelings, which he did well.
 It wasn’t until his last three years, after we’d both put our trust in Jesus Christ and he was dying from multiple myeloma, that we dropped our guard and grew close.
 It is an irreplaceable and priceless honor to earn your father’s respect and blessing, no doubt.